IvLabs/Med-VQA/mmbert/README.md

 ## Getting Data:

 Download the dataset from [here](https://gitlab.com/aneesh-shetye/med-vqa-data/-/tree/main/vqa_rad).
-Then place the directory in vqarad.
+Then place the directory in `/mmbert/vqarad/vqarad`.

 ## Train on VQARAD